Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 president, along with the many man-centered pulpit ministries, have become to many Christians.

-focused on one individual but upon His body that will come into oneness in a way the world has never seen.
-There
+on one individual but upon His body that will come into oneness in a way the world has never seen.
+There will be

 Second, suspicion raises its head whenever I see a prophecy about wealth coming to the church or, in this case, the